Herman Goldstine

-Herman Heine Goldstine (September 13, 1913 – June 16, 2004) was a mathematician and computer scientist, who worked as the director of the IAS machine at Princeton University's Institute for Advanced Study and helped to develop ENIAC, the first of the modern electronic digital computers.
+Herman Heine Goldstine (September 13, 1913 – June 16, 2004) was a mathematician and computer scientist, who worked as the director of the IAS machine at the Institute for Advanced Study and helped to develop ENIAC, the first of the modern electronic digital computers.
 He subsequently worked for many years at IBM as an IBM Fellow, the company's most prestigious technical position.

 Early life

-Herman Heine Goldstine was born in Chicago in 1913 to Jewish parents.
+Goldstine was born in Chicago in 1913 to Jewish parents.
 He attended the University of Chicago, where he joined the Phi Beta Kappa fraternity, and graduated with a degree in Mathematics in 1933, a master's degree in 1934, and a PhD in 1936.
 For three years he was a research assistant under Gilbert Ames Bliss, an authority on the mathematical theory of external ballistics.

 Career

 Early career

 In 1939 Goldstine began a teaching career at the University of Michigan, until the United States' entry into World War II, when he joined the U.S. Army.